release-it/release-it/docs/plugins/README.md

 Plugins allow additional and custom actions in the release process, such as:

-- Publish the package to a registry (this is language-agnostic, e.g. Ruby, Python, ...).
+- Publish the package to any registry (this is language-agnostic, e.g. Ruby, Python, ...).
 - Implement a different strategy to generate changelogs and/or release notes.
-- Post a message to a Slack channel.
+- Trigger web hooks (e.g. post a message to a Slack channel).
 - Use Node.js directly (instead of executing shell scripts configured in `scripts.*`).
 - Not yet possible: replace existing plugins.
 For instance, integrate with the npm registry using their [programmatic API](https://github.com/npm/libnpm) (as opposed to calling `npm publish` in a child process like